Rabbit owner who learned along the way how much fun having a bunny rabbit is.

-That's because, although the rabbit appears sound asleep, its brain is still sending out signals to the rest of the body in a way that's very active, causing rapid eye movements, heavy breathing, and instant wakefulness.
-This is the stage of sleep when humans dream.
+That's because, although the rabbit appears to be sound asleep, its brain is still sending out signals to the rest of the body in a way that's very active.
+This causes rapid eye movements, heavy breathing, and instant wakefulness in rabbits and this is the stage of sleep when humans dream.

 It's a kind of dreaming sleep that rabbits have.

-Atonic and Myoclonic Movement
+What Is Atonic and Myoclonic Movement?

-When rabbits are asleep their bodies experience symptoms of atonic and myoclonic movement.
+When rabbits are asleep, their bodies experience symptoms of atonic and myoclonic movement.

 It might seem hard to identify whether your rabbit is sleeping.
 Unlike most animals, they actually sleep with their eyes open.
 Confusing?
 I think so.

 That is why rabbits need their own space.
-While it might seem like they are always on the run, they still need time out like us humans.
+While it might seem like they are always on the run, they still need a timeout like us humans.
 They need a nice, quiet corner where they can head off to, for a bit of paradoxical sleep.

 Rabbits sleep eight hours a day—but during the day as opposed to the night.

 If your bunny is sitting beside you while you are on the couch and you are petting it on its head or under the chin, you might hear an odd sound.
 That sound is actually the bunny grinding its teeth together.
 You will feel the vibration on the chin/cheek area while petting it around the head.
 This is the rabbit's way of purring.
 It’s a sign it is extremely comfortable and happy in its surroundings.
 Plus, they love what you are doing to them.

-Many times, your bunny rabbit can also drop off into its sleep this way and before you know it you have a bunny rabbit with a body that jumps and a face that twitches.
+Many times, your bunny rabbit can also drop off into its sleep this way, and before you know it, you have a bunny rabbit with a body that jumps and a face that twitches.

-If the noise is too loud and it doesn't seem like your bunny is making the sound out of contentment, it might have a problem its teeth.
+If the noise is too loud and it doesn't seem like your bunny is making the sound out of contentment, it might have a problem with its teeth.
 This then needs to be checked out by the vet.

-Sometimes when the rabbit is sleeping, you might notice an odd head, cheek, or even full-body twitch.
+Sometimes, when the rabbit is sleeping, you might notice an odd head, cheek, or even full-body twitch.
 Your rabbit is actually having rabbit dreams.
 This is the myoclonic action coming into play when the rabbit is asleep.